mzhadigerov/aps-familial-relation-extractor/README.md

 python 3.0+
-java 8+ (needs to be tested in machines without java) poetry ner model needs to be stored in data/board_members_information_extractor/chinese-model-ner
+java 8+ (needs to be tested in machines without java) poetry ner model needs to be unziped into data/board_members_information_extractor/
 ```

 ### Installation: